DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - **The Invisible User Journey:** From a UX perspective, both quiz questions are about ensuring a smooth "invisible user journey."
 The `alt` attribute creates a clear experience for screen reader users and those with slow internet connections, while regular testing ensures a bug-free experience for everyone.
 Both practices are foundational to building a product that is reliable, accessible, and trustworthy.

 ---

+#### SUBSECTION C: CSS BEST PRACTICES

+### Course Step Number: 447

+### Date Researched: 2025-08-09

+### Robust Summary of Best Practices and Modernization

+This entry marks the beginning of a new subsection focused on "CSS BEST PRACTICES."

+---